mcraiha/Zen2-SMU-Checker-blazor/README.md

 ## Versions

-Default URL points to latest version. v1.0.0.0 can be found from https://zen2-smu-checker-blazor.raiha.rocks/old
+Default URL points to latest version.
+Old v1.0.0.0 can be found from https://zen2-smu-checker-blazor.raiha.rocks/old

 ## Requirements (use)